Stecathw/SpaceTourism/README.md

 Styled-component lib is realy usefull to handle dynamic styles behavior along with states.

+And finally I tried react-transition-group for animations and React swipeable to make window event on mobile device especially.

 ### Continued development

 - Working on perfomance and loading data and image ?
 (Lazy loading perhaps ?)
   -> useReducer and dispacth for swipe events
-  -> Find out if they are more rerenders in my components than necessary since I used use Context and value are often changed (normally happens only when window event triggered, but just in case... and by curiousity)

 - UX side :
   General transitions and animations.
-(A lot can be done, creativity here...)
   Horizontal scrolling on tabs and submenu (as well as finger slide on mobile device) on all page ?
+  Adding swipe possibility to the last technology page.

 - 404 error page.

 - Fixing vertical responsiveness and handling more screen sizes.
-(Really small width devices encounter a X axis decentered .main div)
+(Really small width devices encounter a X axis decentered .main div) Converting units as explained before from px to relative ones could help also.
+Moreover I should have work my way on mobile first of all (Mobile first design!!).

 - Creating params and url routes for tabs and submenus (I've tried it with react router dom but was locked since I didn't find how to pass an optional argument into path)

+- Working on "Warning: findDOMNode is deprecated in StrictMode. findDOMNode was passed an instance of Transition which is inside StrictMode.
+Instead, add a ref directly to the element you want to reference.
+Learn more about using refs safely here: https://reactjs.org/link/strict-mode-find-node" coming from Transition group using findDOMNode.

 ### Useful resources